pith. sign in

 read the original abstract

-We construct a pinned canonical Jordan decomposition of characters for finite reductive groups in situations where the dual centralizers may be disconnected.
-For a connected reductive group \(\bG\) over a finite field, equipped with a pinning, and for a semisimple element \(s\in G^*\), we construct a uniquely determined bijection \[ \J_s:\cE(G,s)\xrightarrow{\sim}\Uch\bigl(C_{\bG^*}(s)^{F^*}\bigr). \] This refines Lusztig's orbit-valued Jordan decomposition for groups with disconnected centre, and is characterized by compatibility with the Deligne--Lusztig character formula and with Harish--Chandra series.
-We then extend the construction to possibly disconnected reductive groups with abelian component group, obtaining a canonical bijection between disconnected Lusztig series and unipotent characters of the corresponding disconnected dual centralizers.
-The main technical input is a canonical choice of preferred extensions of cuspidal unipotent characters to their inertia groups.
-The construction uses Lusztig's preferred extensions, Clifford theory, relative Weyl group comparison, and connected and disconnected forms of Howlett--Lehrer theory.
-These tools allow the cuspidal Jordan decomposition to be extended functorially to all Harish--Chandra series.
-As an application, we prove a pinned canonical reduction from depth-zero Bernstein blocks of tame \(p\)-adic reductive groups to unipotent blocks.
-More precisely, for a depth-zero Bernstein type \((K_{x_0},\rho_{x_0})\), the associated Hecke algebra is canonically isomorphic, after fixing the same pinning, to a unipotent Hecke algebra.
-This refines an earlier result of Ohara.
-This isomorphism preserves the standard anti-involutions.
+We construct a pinned canonical Jordan decomposition of characters for finite reductive groups in cases where the relevant dual centralizers may be disconnected.
+For a connected reductive group \(G\) over a finite field, with a fixed pinning, and for a semisimple element \(s\in G^*\), we construct a canonical bijection between the Lusztig series \(\mathcal E(G,s)\) and the unipotent characters of \(C_{G^*}(s)^{F^*}\).
+This refines Lusztig's orbit-valued Jordan decomposition for groups with disconnected centre, and is characterized by compatibility with Deligne--Lusztig character formulae and Harish--Chandra series.
+We also treat a class of possibly disconnected reductive groups with abelian component group whose rational components admit pinning-preserving representatives.
+In this setting the natural result is an enriched disconnected Jordan decomposition: the target records the connected unipotent Jordan datum, the source Clifford class, and the corresponding projective Clifford label.
+When the transported Clifford classes agree with the ordinary Clifford classes on the dual-centralizer side, this enriched target recovers the usual unipotent characters of the corresponding disconnected dual centralizer.
+The construction uses pinned-normalized preferred extensions of cuspidal unipotent characters, Clifford theory, relative Weyl group comparison, Malle's matching, and connected and disconnected Howlett--Lehrer theory.
+As an application, we give a pinned canonical form of the finite-field input in Ohara's comparison of depth-zero Hecke algebra parameters with the unipotent case.

 Editorial analysis